 A quick internet search will provide you with a list of private clinics and blood banks in your area.
 This site can help you find a donation center convenient for you.
 If you are still having trouble, you can also ask your physician or health care provider for a referral.
 In addition to volunteer donations, many also pay cash for blood plasma.

 The unfortunate truth is that U.S. blood supplies are alarmingly low.
 In fact, we could be facing widespread shortages soon.
 There is no way to decrease demand, so we must find ways to increase the blood supply.
 Paying donors for contributions is one way to bridge this gap.
-If you have ever wanted to sell your blood for cash, now is the perfect time.
+If you have ever wanted to sell your blood for cash, now is a perfect time.
 Not only are you supporting our health care system, but you can also earn some extra cash.